designsecurity/progpilot/docs/API.md

 where *code* is the contents/code of a file, for example *$code = file_get_contents("./myfile.php");*
 if both options are set when the analyze is launched the priority is given to analyze the $file.
 if all options are set when the analyze is launched the priority is given to analyze the $folder.
-To retrieve the value of $file, $code and $folder use these methods :
+To retrieve the value of $file, $code and $folder use these methods:
 - $obj_context->inputs->getFile();
 - $obj_context->inputs->getCode();
 - $obj_context->inputs->getFolder();